Equivariant maps to subshifts whose points have small stabilizers: Proofs of Lemmas and

-In this subsection we prove a key technical result---Lemma~\ref{lemma:technical}---that will then be applied iteratively to obtain Lemmas~\ref{lemma:cont+Stab} and \ref{lemma:col+Stab}.
-It is a generalization of \cite[Lemma~4.1]{Ber_cont} and is proved using a similar strategy.
-To begin with, we need a few definitions.
+Let us now proceed to the formal statement of Lemma~\ref{lemma:technical}.
+To begin with, we need a few definitions (some of which were already mentioned in \S\ref{subsubsec:informal}).
 Let $\G \acts X$ be a continuous action of $\G$ on a zero-dimensional Polish space.
-Given finite sets $S$, $D \subset \G$, we say that a subset $A \subseteq X$ is: \begin{itemize} \item \emphd{$S$-syndetic} if $S^{-1} \cdot A = X$;
+Given finite sets $R$, $S$, $D \subset \G$, we say that a subset $A \subseteq X$ is: \begin{itemize} \item \emphd{$R$-syndetic} if $R^{-1} \cdot A = X$;

-\item \emphd{$(S,D)$-syndetic} if the set $\set{x \in X \,:\, D \cdot x \subseteq A}$ is $S$-syndetic;
+\item \emphd{$(R,D)$-syndetic} if the set $\set{x \in X \,:\, D \cdot x \subseteq A}$ is $R$-syndetic;

 \item \emphd{$S$-separated} if it is independent in the Schreier graph $G(X,S)$;